 - Since you substitute refined sugar with fruits and berries, you inevitably improve your blood glucose and sugar levels.
 That’s why your risks of diabetes-related conditions go down.

-- Eating clean carbs, protein and antioxidants helps you stay more energetic.
+- Eating clean carbs, protein and antioxidants help you stay more energetic.

 The Main Problem Encountered When Starting A Whole Food Plant-Based Diet

-When moving to any new diet it is not uncommon to experience complications as the body adjusts to it.
+When moving to any new diet, it is not uncommon to experience complications as the body adjusts.
 This is especially true of a whole foods plant-based diet as it requires your body to undergo a great change.

-It sounds frightening, doesn’t it!
+It doesn’t sound very comforting, does it!
 Therefore in my judgment, I would advocate a much gentler approach when beginning this diet.

 Try changing just one meal a day/week to one which is entirely whole food plant-based.
-From here you can scale up at your own pace replacing all your foods to the whole food plant-based diet over time.
+From here, you can scale up at your own pace replacing all your foods with the whole food plant-based diet over time.

-I also advise you to take the same approach when phasing out your processed foods, sugars, and oils.
-Phase-out your old diet over time and slowly phase in the new.
+I also advise you to take the same approach when phasing out processed foods, sugars, and oils.
+Phase out your old diet over time and slowly phase in the new.
 In this way, you should avoid the possible unpleasant side effects.